survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Polling instead of watching files

-It's possible the file watching setup provided by WDS won't work on your system.
+It's possible the file watching setup provided with webpack won't work on your system.
 It can be problematic on older versions of Windows and Ubuntu.

 Polling is almost mandatory when using Vagrant, Docker, or any other solution that doesn't forward events for changes on a file located in a folder shared with the virtualized machine where webpack is running. [vagrant-notify-forwarder](https://github.com/mhallin/vagrant-notify-forwarder) solves the problem for MacOS and Unix.